hkust-nlp/ceval/README.md

 ## C-Eval Hard Leaderboard

 We select 8 challenging math, physics, and chemistry subjects from C-Eval to form a separate benchmark, C-Eval Hard, which includes advanced mathematics, discrete mathematics, probability and statistics, college chemistry, college physics, high school mathematics, high school chemistry, and high school physics.
-These subjects often involve with complex LaTeX equations and require non-trivial reasoning ability to solve.
+These subjects often involve with complex LaTeX equations and require non-trivial reasoning abilities to solve.
+5-shot accuracies are shown below.

 | Model               | Accuracy |
 | ------------------- | :------: |